 The University of Manchester is Britain's largest single-site university.
 We have a long history of hosting visiting scholars and students from China.
 Manchester has a large Chinese community and, to many students, it is a 'home away from home'.

-We are ranked 41st the Shanghai Jiao Tong annual league table.
-This places us eighth in Europe and fifth in the UK.
+In the 2016 Shanghai Jiao Tong league table we were ranked 35th in the world, seventh in Europe and fifth in the UK.

 Furthermore, each year the University attracts more than £250 million of research funding from external sources and we invest a further £96 million of our own funds into research.
 We are among the top three universities for grant funding from the main UK engineering, science and bioscience research councils.
 We offer a range of funding opportunities for PhD applicants, including: